Is Spread Betting Tax Free In The UK?

 What Is Spread Betting?

-Spread betting is a method of trading the markets that allows you to speculate on the price movement of a financial market without owning the underlying asset.
-It allows you to profit from rising and falling markets by going long (to buy) or short (to sell) the market, making it an attractive financial instrument for day trading.
+Spread betting is a method of trading the markets.
+You are able to speculate on the price movement of a specific financial market, without actually owning the underlying asset.

 View our full spread bet guide to learn more about this form of trading in the UK.